Decision-stage comparison

 Short answers for the questions that usually come up once the problem is real.

-When is off-the-shelf the smarter move?
+When is an off-the-shelf AI product still the right choice?

 Start with the audit before the next expensive wrong turn